dimitardanailov/ddanailov/machine-learning/terms.md

 - **Forward pass** - The compulation of output values from input
 - **Backward pass(backpropagation)** - The calculation of the internal variables adjustments according to the optimizer algorithm, starting from the output layer and working back through each layer to the input.

+### Model Optimizer

+What is the model optimizer?

+- Converts models from multiple frameworks to an Intermediate Representation(IR) for the Inference Engine
+- Can perform various optimizations to shrink & speed up

 ### Problems

 - **Regression** - A model that outputs a single value.
 For example, an estimate of a house’s value.